 Here in the Philippines, Bohol is amazing.
 My dad organizes an event called Giro d’Luca every year.
-Every year we add 10 km to it.
+Every year we add 10 kilometers to it.
 He started when he was 51 and he’s turning 53 this year.
-So we’re going to do 530 km in three days in Bohol.
+So we’re going to do 530 kilometers in three days in Bohol.
 We ride around Bohol.
 This year we did it and we were 60 people on the first day.
 The second day we were 40.
 The third day only 10 finished.
 So that was really cool.
 Bohol is one of the best places to bike in the Philippines.
 Around the world, Hawaii is amazing.
 The Kona route in particular.

 What’s your essential breakfast?